-Monday 24.8.2020 in Latest Developments in Macedonia Country Page
+Monday 24.8.2020 in Latest Developments in North Macedonia Country Page

 On 6th August 2020 citizens gathered in front of the government’s building in Skopje to protest against the decision of the Energy regulatory Commission to increase the price of electricity by 7,4 percent.
 A series of protests was also held in other towns (Tetovo, Kumanovo and Gostivar).
 The protests were peaceful.

 In response to the results of the parliamentary elections which took place on 15th July 2020, thousands of ethnic Albanians joined the “March for Democracy” in Skopje.
 This comes after the Electoral Commission and the Administrative Court rejected complaints about alleged electoral irregularities.
 Opposition parties - the Alliance for Albanians and the Alternativa - organised a march to raise their voice against what they say is the theft of ethnic Albanians’ votes.
 They alleged that the Democratic Union for Integration (DUI) pressurised voters in Albanian dominated areas and accuse the party of vote tampering.
 According to the organisers, this march aimed “to send a clear message that a country that is to commence EU accession talks must not allow some of its citizens to be deprived of their right to choose and be chosen, which in essence is a human and political right within the EU”.

 “The March for Democracy is not just a protest.
 It is a public expression of the will of the Albanian citizens in North Macedonia, who think that democracy and freedom of expression among Albanian citizens were seriously damaged in the last elections,”- the organisers.

 LGBTI activist and president of LGBTI United from Tetovo, Bekim Asani, has been physically attacked near his office.
 The attack was carried out by two people who inflicted injuries on his face upon recognising him as an LGBTI activist.